SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.10.
 StudentSkill
 A student that has a specific skill.

-Now follows an in depth description of the attributes of a StudentSkill

 _attributes:_ \
 **student_id**: the id of the student who has the skill, primary key, foreign key **skill_name**: the name of the skill, primary key, foreign key

 #### 7.1.11.
 Project
 Represents a project that will be made by OSOC students for a partner.
 A project will also contain the the information of that partner.

-Now follows an in depth description of the attributes of a Project.

 _attributes:_ \
 **id**: the id of the project, primary key \